CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/_index.md

 This error can occur when the bridge port does not have a valid hardware address.

-This canoccurs typically occur when the interface being added to the bridge is an incomplete bond; a bond without slaves is incomplete and does not have a valid hardware address.
+This can typically occur when the interface being added to the bridge is an incomplete bond; a bond without slaves is incomplete and does not have a valid hardware address.

 ## <span>MLAG Peerlink Interface Drops Many Packets</span>

-Losing a large number of packets across an MLAG peerlink interface mayight not be a problem.
-Instead this could be occurring in ordeThis can occur to prevent looping of BUM (broadcast, unknown unicast and multicast) packets.
-For more details, and for information, and on how to detect these drops, read the [MLAG chapter](Multi-Chassis-Link-Aggregation---MLAG.html#src-83626776400_Multi-ChassisLinkAggregation-MLAG-drops).
+Losing a large number of packets across an MLAG peerlink interface may not be a problem.
+Instead this could be occurring in order to prevent looping of BUM (broadcast, unknown unicast and multicast) packets.
+For more information, and how to detect these drops, read the [MLAG chapter](Multi-Chassis-Link-Aggregation---MLAG.html#src-8362677_Multi-ChassisLinkAggregation-MLAG-drops).

 <article id="html-search-results" class="ht-content" style="display: none;">